4. Pictures of You

 It was her turn to laugh now.
 She had a squeaky, contagious laugh and he was surprised by that incongruous laugh coming out of this tall, athletic girl.

-She pushed her chair, stood up – very tall and quite statuesque, he thought again – and moved back to the “girls’ side” of the table.
+She pushed her chair, stood up, and moved back to the “girls’ side” of the table.
 He heard them laugh as she sat down next to them, with her squeaky laugh coming his way like happy waves of the Black Sea.

 At that point, he was awake for so many hours that he did not even feel tired anymore, but he knew that the jet lag was going to hit him at some point, so he got up and said that he was going back to his place.
-He waved Goodbye and, suddenly, he felt sorry that he was leaving, but all of his life he found it hard to stay and was best at leaving.
-So he did what he was good at, but this time at a much smaller scale; he left.
+He waved goodbye and, suddenly, felt sorry that he was leaving, even though all of his life he found it hard to stay and was best at leaving.

+The city was waiting.
 He loved not hearing his steps on the asphalt.
-He loved the ongoing noise of the cars that covered everything in a tempo that he was not familiar with, but loved to get acquainted with as he got to know the city more.
-His apartment was in a tall building behind the history museum.
+He loved the ongoing noise of the cars, which covered everything in a tempo that he was not familiar with at all.
+His apartment was in a tall building behind the Bucharest history museum.
 There was a dark alley that led to the building door, although every other street was inundated in light.
 The building door was locked, so he reached in his pocket looking for the key when he saw a young girl sitting on the sidewalk.
-She had the face in her hands and just sat there like a statue, in her dark clothes blending in the dark.
-He hesitated, not knowing what to do nor to say, but good-hearted Jimmy wanted to make sure she was OK and tapped her lightly on her shoulder.
+She had the face in her hands and just sat there like a statue, in her dark clothes blending in the night.
+He hesitated, not knowing what to do, but good-hearted Jimmy wanted to make sure she was OK and tapped her lightly on her shoulder.
 Her shoulder was really hard and bony, and he backed off a little, instinctively.
 She did not move right away and Jimmy thought that he had frightened her.
 He realized that speaking in English was not necessarily the right move, but not speaking at all was not an option for small-town Jimmy who truly just wanted to make sure she was not hurt.

 “Hello?”

 The girl took her hands off her face, but did not move her face.
 She put her hands on the ground and lifted herself up a few inches of the floor, in a yogic move, with all the weight on her arms, but with the head down, the way he found her.
-Then she spoke:
+Then she lifted her head and spoke:

 Her English was impeccable.
 Her big blue eyes brightened the dark alley and he suddenly felt a knot in his stomach, like in school when he was taking a test.